komodoooo/Arb-tool/README.md

 # ARB
 #### What is arb?

-ARB is a toolkit written in ruby, since June 2021.
+ARB tool is a toolkit written in ruby, since June 2021.

 Now i update it randomly moments, it was my first ruby project lol.